 In 2008 and 2009, excavations in advance of house building at Bellfield Farm, North Kessock (MHG53531), uncovered Bronze and Iron Age pits and structures.
 In one of the pits, clay moulds fragments were identified by Trevor Cowie of National Museums Scotland.
 They had been used to make Late Bronze Age socketed axeheads and spearheads, as well as a variety of tools including gouges, knives, awls and sickles.
 This was a significant find: it was the first evidence for the manufacture of sickles in Scotland (of which there are only three provenanced examples, one from Dores near Inverness), as well as evidence of Late Bronze Age metalworking which is found on only a few other sites.

 Trevor approached Susan Kruse of ARCH and the North Kessock and District Local History Society about creating a project to explore the objects and their context.
-The local history society saw this as a valuable way to inform and involve people in understanding about the heritage on their doorstep: few knew that they had a nationally important site under the new houses.
+The local history society saw this as a valuable way to inform and involve people in understanding the heritage on their doorstep: few knew that they had a nationally important site under the new houses.
 Trevor saw this as a way of getting some detailed analysis of the moulds which otherwise would probably not have been part of the post-excavation analysis of the developer-funded excavations.
 Susan saw it as a way to involve local communities in a variety of ways.

-A multi-facetted project was set up, with funding from the Heritage Lottery Fund, Highland Council ward discretionary fund, and STEMnet:
+A multi-facetted project was set up, with funding from the Heritage Lottery Fund, Highland Council ward discretionary fund and STEMnet: